Is Botswana Good for Safari?: Honest Guide to Africa’s Premier Safari Destination in 2026

 Cost Implications of a Safari in Botswana

 When planning a safari in Botswana, it’s important to understand that the country operates on a “low volume, high value” tourism model.
-This means that while Botswana offers exclusive, high-quality safari experiences, they come at a premium price.
+This model ensures exclusive, high-quality safari experiences, but it also results in higher costs.

 A typical Botswana safari, especially in renowned areas like the Okavango Delta or Chobe National Park, is generally more expensive than safaris in other African countries.
-However, this cost is often justified by the unrivaled experience, the incredible wildlife sightings, and the level of exclusivity the country offers.
+However, this cost is often justified by the country’s unrivaled experience, incredible wildlife sightings, and the level of exclusivity it offers.

 Prices may fluctuate by season, with peak months from May to October seeing higher rates due to increased demand for wildlife sightings during the dry season, when animals gather around water sources and are easier to spot.
 Off-season months may offer slightly lower rates, but fewer animals may be visible due to the lush vegetation and more dispersed wildlife.